0xleft/asd/README.md

 # ASD

 A unnecessary npm-like package manager written in c.
+Its neither safe nor fast.

+If you get rate limited not my problem.

 # Dev